yam-ai/yamflow-doc/modeling.rst

 ============
 The second swimlane in :numref:`yamflowchart` illustrates the Modeling work stream.
-In this work stream, the data scientst explores the data sets, experiments various ML models with the data sets, optimizes the hyperparameters to get the desired results, and finally codes the selected and turned ML model.
+In this work stream, the data scientst explores the data sets prepared in the :doc:`pipelining` work stream, experiments various ML algorithms and models with the data sets, optimizes the hyperparameters to get the desired results, and finally codes the selected and turned ML model.